hyurl/modelar/README.md

 functionalities that makes data operation more easier.

-Since this class is the super class of all models, and every subclass must extends it, so that they could success its functionalities, and instantiate Model itself is not necessary, so I will show you the example of how to create a new subclass, and how to use it, I will use the default subclass `User` as an example.
+Since this class is the super class of all models, and every subclass must extends it, so that they could inherit its functionalities, and instantiate Model itself is not necessary, so I will just show you the example of how to create a new subclass, and how to use it, I will use the default subclass `User` as an example.

 ### Model.constructor()

 **parameters:**

-- `data` **[optional]** The initial data that put to the model.
+- `data` *[optional]* The initial data that put to the model.
-- `config` **[optional]** Some configurations of the model, it can be some of these information carried in an object:
+- `config` *[optional]* Some configurations of the model, it can be some of these information carried in an object:
     - `table` The database table that this model binds to.
     - `primary` The primary key of this model.
     - `fields` The table fields that this model has.